jappeace/jappeaceApplication/content/back-to-netherlands.md

 Going to the Philippines!
 Except, everyone I spoke to was pretty negative about it, and the offer from Daisee wasn't as nice as I expected.
 So here I am, back home.
-Not that it's bad or anything, just, pretty sudden.
+Not that it's bad or anything, just sudden.
 I'll be staying here for some time, doing remote work for Daisee as a [company](http://penguin.engineer/)!
+Meanwhile Daisee is working on a work visa for Australia.
 This seems much better than the Philippines, which felt more like a golden prison (or brass considering the proposal).

 This is all seems pretty random, oh well, such is life.
+I had fun at least, and met many a people.